Our Plan and our Hope for Dealing with Coronavirus

 Pray for gospel-preaching churches to encourage and equip their members to have faith during uncertainty.

 Pray for those who are sick with this virus, and pray for the families of those who have died from complications brought on by Covid-19.

 Pray for those who have lost their jobs and are experiencing financial and relational stress as a result of decisions made to curtail the spread of this virus.

 We have a responsibility to care for our neighbors.
-If you know someone who has been quarantined or someone who is struggling with anxiety or fear because of this outbreak, please contact CrossPointe by clicking here.
+If you or someone you know has been quarantined or is struggling with anxiety, fear, or with basic needs because of this outbreak, please contact CrossPointe by clicking the button below.
 We will do our best to respond as quickly as possible.